-It is hard to believe that it have only been 4 days up here at Lake Arrowhead.
+It is hard to believe that only 4 days have passed since our arrival at Lake Arrowhead.
 Time has ceased to function normally as it would on the campus.
 The amount of energy, planning, dreaming, networking, and creating has been enough to keep Lake Arrowhead in lights for the next year.
-Each of the three CoP, began Day 4.0 by presenting their Logic Models to the rest of the group. [document file="http://3csn.org/files/2012/07/CoPsLogic-Models.pdf" width="600" height="400"]
+Each of the three CoPs, began Day 4.0 by presenting their Logic Models to the rest of the group.

 One of the major milestones of the CoPs is the October 2012, Strengthening Student Success Conference.
 Each of the CoPs will be presenting on their Logic Models and progress in fulfilling the outcomes that they defined.

 Following the Logic Model presentations, Tina Christie and Michael Harner began the final presentation of the Institute on Assessment.
 Tina began with this great TED talk on evaluation.